rgeissen/teradata-trusted-data-agent/README.md

 2. **Unprecedented Flexibility:** Unlike static applications, the Trusted Data Agent allows you to dynamically configure your LLM provider, select specific models, and even edit the core **System Prompt** that dictates the agent's behavior—all from within the UI.

 3. **Comparative LLM Analysis:** The ability to instantly switch between different LLM providers (e.g., Google, Anthropic, and AWS Bedrock) and their models is a critical feature for developers.
 It allows for direct, real-time testing of how different reasoning engines interpret the same MCP tools and prompts.
 This is invaluable for validating the robustness of MCP capabilities and understanding the nuances of various LLMs in an enterprise context.

-4. **Intelligent Workflow Routing:** The agent intelligently distinguishes between novel requests requiring creative LLM reasoning and structured, multi-step tasks.
-For the latter, it switches to a faster, more reliable, and token-efficient deterministic execution algorithm, enhancing stability and performance.

 ## How It Works: Architecture